sgyli7/CodeSamplesPublic/projects/CompleteGames/TripleMatch/Assets/TripleMatch/Documentation/read_me.txt

 If you click reset and DO NOT have any matches automatically on the fresh board (happens rarely) then the gems are not clickable.
 That is a bug I will fix.
 If you click reset and DO NOT have any matches automatically on the fresh board (happens rarely) then the gems are not clickable.
 That is a bug I will fix.
 If you click reset and DO NOT have any matches automatically on the fresh board (happens rarely) then the gems are not clickable.
 That is a bug I will fix.
-* initialize everything in start (not in declaration).
-Is that a good readability upgrade?
 * add comment to every class.
 Fit within 3 lines of overview; model, view, controller
-* Revisit all commented out Debug.log statements.
-Keep some?
-Wrap some in a special debug log?
-Remove all?
-TBD
 * Update 100% of comments
 * Move all ‘usings’ to the // IMPORT section (some are a few lines below
 * Remove 100% of warnings and errors